Aleksei-Zaichenko/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+- Relational databases store their data in tables while Structured Query Language is the standard language used to manage databases and the data within them.

 - [ ] Why do tables need a `primary key`?

+- Do identify each row uniquely

 - [ ] What is the name given to a table column that references the primary key on another table.

+- Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+- An intermediary table

 ## Minimum Viable Product